Ikechukwu Obichukwu

-Ikechukwu Obichukwu is a Nigerian Paralympic powerlifter.
+Ikechukwu Obichukwu(born 3 February 1993) is a Nigerian Paralympic powerlifter.
 He represented Nigeria at the 2012 Summer Paralympics held in London, United Kingdom and he won the silver medal in the men's 52 kg event.

 He also competed at the Commonwealth Games in 2010, where he won the bronze medal in the men's open bench press event, and in 2022 where he won a silver medal in the men's heavyweight event.